Automated Fact-Checking for Assisting Human Fact-Checkers: Introduction

-Such organizations are also potential beneficiaries of or leaders in automated fact-checking research.
-As misinformation became a major concern globally, tech companies, national and international agencies began work in the area.
-Recently, several international initiatives have also emerged such as the \textit{Credibility Coalition}\footnote{ \url{https://credibilitycoalition.org/}} and \textit{EUfactcheck},\footnote{ \url{https://eufactcheck.eu/}}.
-Along side some tools have also been made available such as Google Factcheck\footnote{ \url{https://toolbox.google.com/factcheck/explorer}} and Hoaxy\footnote{ \url{https://hoaxy.osome.iu.edu/}}.
-Moreover, fact-checking is a common task in settings that go beyond online misinformation, as the verification of content accuracy is a priority for many organizations~\cite{KaragiannisSPT20}.
+Such fact-checking organizations are also potential beneficiaries of and/or leaders in automated fact-checking research.
+As misinformation and disinformation have become major concerns globally, tech companies, as well as national and international agencies began work in this area.
+Recently, several international initiatives have also emerged such as the \textit{Credibility Coalition}\footnote{ \url{https://credibilitycoalition.org}} and \textit{EUfactcheck},\footnote{ \url{https://eufactcheck.eu}} and some tools have been made available such as \emph{Google Factcheck}\footnote{ \url{https://toolbox.google.com/factcheck/explorer}} and \emph{Hoaxy}.\footnote{ \url{https://hoaxy.osome.iu.edu}} Moreover, fact-checking is a common task in settings that go beyond online misinformation, as the verification of content's accuracy is a priority for many organizations~\cite{KaragiannisSPT20}.

-A large body of research is devoted to developing automatic systems for fact-checking \cite{vo2018rise,Shu:2017:FND:3137597.3137600,thorne-vlachos:2018:C18-1,Li:2016:STD:2897350.2897352,Lazer1094,Vosoughi1146}.
-The studies include the development of datasets \cite{Hassan:15,augenstein-etal-2019-multifc}, systems, and evaluation campaigns \cite{clef-checkthat-lncs:2020}.
-However, there are credibility issues with automated systems~\cite{fullfact:coof}.
-Hence, a reasonable solution (i.e., human in the loop) is to facilitate human fact-checkers using the automated systems.
-Towards this direction, there has been limited work.
-The work on identifying previously fact checked claims is one such example~\cite{shaar:knownlie_2020}.
+A large body of research has been devoted to developing automatic systems for fact-checking \cite{Li:2016:STD:2897350.2897352,Shu:2017:FND:3137597.3137600,Lazer1094,Vosoughi1146,vo2018rise}.
+This includes datasets \cite{Hassan:15,augenstein-etal-2019-multifc}, and evaluation campaigns \cite{thorne-vlachos:2018:C18-1,ECIR2021:CLEF}.
+However, there are credibility issues with automated systems~\cite{fullfact:coof}, and thus a reasonable solution (i.e.,~human in the loop) is to facilitate human fact-checkers using automated systems.
+Yet, there has been limited work in this direction.

-To facilitate human fact-checkers, in this study we explore what fact-checkers want and what research has been done that can actually support them in their work.
+Thus, to facilitate human fact-checkers, in this survey, we explore what fact-checkers want and what research has been done that can actually support them in their work.
 This is important because manual fact-checking is a time-consuming process, going through several manual steps.
-The study by \cite{vlachos-riedel-2014-fact} describes the following typical sequence of fact-checking steps: {\em(i)} extracting statements that are to be fact-checked, {\em(ii)} constructing appropriate questions, {\em(iii)} obtaining the pieces of evidence from relevant sources, and \mbox{{\em(iv)} reaching} a verdict using that evidence.
-Typically, this process takes several hours or days, and by that time misleading statements may have spread out of control.
+The study by \citeauthor{vlachos-riedel-2014-fact}~\shortcite{vlachos-riedel-2014-fact} describes the following typical sequence of fact-checking steps: (\emph{i})~extracting statements that are to be fact-checked, (\emph{ii})~constructing appropriate questions, (\emph{iii})~obtaining the pieces of evidence from relevant sources, and (\emph{iv})~reaching a verdict using that evidence.